rodrigo-caballero/linepyline/README.md

 # Do the calculation -- this will compute mass absorption coefficients, optical depth
 # and thermal radiative fluxes.
 All output is stored in xarray Dataset ds with coordinates (p, nu).
-# Runtime for this call is 0.4 s on an 8-core MacBook M3)
+# Runtime for this call on an 8-core MacBook M3 is
+# 0.4 s with numba, 10.6 s without numba, ~25x speedup
 ds = rtm.radiative_transfer(nu_min, nu_max, dnu, p, ps, T, Ts, \
        absorbers=absorbers, background_gas=background_gas, line_shape=line_shape)